 However, it's important not to get cattle too reliant on supplements, as this will discourage them from more nutritionally diverse pastures and foraging.

-Hay can provide every important nutrient for cattle, but it has to be picked at the height of its nutrient richness À” that is, before it becomes too dry.
-To be a good food source for cattle, hay must also be carefully cured and stored to prevent rot and damage.
+Hay can provide every important nutrient for cattle, but it must be picked at the height of its nutrient richness before it becomes too dry.
+To be a sustainable food source for cattle, hay must also be carefully cured and stored to prevent rot and damage.

 There are many hay varieties that offer good nutrition.
 Alfalfa hay, for example, has more calcium and phosphorus than grass hay, but some grass hay can be high in proteins.
 Most experts recommend mixing alfalfa with grass hay, rather than relying exclusively on alfalfa hay.
-Alfalfa hay is often recommended for dairy cattle, but may not be a good fit for beef cattle, since it can lead to bloat.
+Alfalfa hay is often recommended for dairy cattle but may not be a good fit for beef cattle since it can lead to bloating.
 Legume hay is another nutritious option for cattle, since it's high in protein.